Recent developments in mathematical aspects of relativistic fluids: Relativistic fluids with viscosity

-where $\upzeta = \upzeta(\varrho,n)$, $\upeta = \upeta(\varrho,n)$, and $\upkappa = \upkappa(\varrho, n)$ and the \textdef{coefficients of bulk viscosity, shear viscosity,} and \textdef{heat conductivity, respectively.} (We recall from Section \ref{S:Thermodynamic_properties} that $\uptheta$ is the fluid's temperature.)
+where $\upzeta = \upzeta(\varrho,n)$, $\upeta = \upeta(\varrho,n)$, and $\upkappa = \upkappa(\varrho, n)$ and the \textdef{coefficients of bulk viscosity, shear viscosity,} and \textdef{heat conductivity, respectively.} (We recall from Sect.~\ref{S:Thermodynamic_properties} that $\uptheta$ is the fluid's temperature.)
 As the equation of state, their choice depends on the nature of the fluid.
-They are precise relativistic analogues of the corresponding coefficients for the classical compressible Navier-Stokes-Fourier equations.
+They are precise relativistic analogues of the corresponding coefficients for the classical compressible Navier--Stokes-Fourier equations.